apriyadarshini/fileparse/README.md

 #API s provided:

- curl  http://localhost:5000/id/<id> - retrieves a single product by its id
+ curl  http://localhost:5000/id/ID - retrieves a single product by its ID (where ID is a configurable string that the client can specify)

- curl  http://localhost:5000/cheap/<n> - retrieves the N cheapest products (where N is a configurable number that the client can specify)
+ curl  http://localhost:5000/cheap/N - retrieves the N cheapest products (where N is a configurable number that the client can specify)